ASUS-TUFLSR/Realtime-Chat-App-v2/README.md

 - Created update route and protect middleware which will let only auth user update their profile
 - Created Message routes and controllers to send and recieve texts and images
 - Configured TailwindCSS in our chat app and Daisy UI
 - Initialized Zustand for state management and create a store=>useAuthStore file
 - Added conditional stats for routes so only authenticate users will have access
 - Installed Cors to handle cors issue which will allow to fetch data from backend
+- In profileScreen added a hook that will first compress the image the upload it
+- Using cloudinary to store our profile images
+- Configured Daisy Ui for themes

 # DB